hghcomphys/raspi-hpc-cluster/README.md

 # Raspberry-Pi HPC cluster
-The aim for this repo is to setup a test but scalable HPC cluster using Raspberry Pi microcontrollers.
+The aim for this repo is to show steps on how to setup a test but scalable HPC cluster using Raspberry Pi microcontrollers.

 ![Raspberry Pi cluster](docs/raspi_cluster.png)